Skip to content

 Hong Kong – the Future of I&T

 Hong Kong is committed to developing into an international I&T centre.
-The Government has unprecedentedly invested HK$150 billion to promote I&T development.
-In just a few years' time, the I&T ecosystem has been significantly improved and the I&T atmosphere has been consistently enhanced: While there was no unicorn in 2014, Hong Kong is currently home to more than 10 unicorns; The number of employees in the I&T sector grew from around 35 500 to around 45 300; and venture capital investment also substantially increased from around HK$1.2 billion to around HK$40 billion from 2014 to 2021; Hong Kong is also the world's second-largest and Asia's largest fundraising hub for biotechnology enterprises.
-To further strengthen the I&T planning strategy, the HKSAR Government has promulgated the Hong Kong I&T Development Blueprint in late 2022.
+The Government has earmarked approximately HK$220 billion to promote I&T development.
+In just a few years’ time, the I&T ecosystem has been significantly improved and the I&T atmosphere has been consistently enhanced.
+While there was no unicorn in 2014, Hong Kong is currently home to more than 10 unicorns.
+Hong Kong is also one of the world’s leading fundraising hub for biotechnology enterprises.
+To further strengthen the I&T planning strategy, the HKSAR Government has promulgated the Hong Kong I&T Development Blueprint.
 The golden era for Hong Kong I&T development is coming!

 government headquarters